AalianKhan/mushroom-strategy/README.md

 My goal is to propose a way to create powerful dashaboards without the need of spending hours manualy creating them.

-**Note:** This is my first javascript code.
+**Note:** This is my first javascript code and github repository.
 Any recomendations are always welcome

 ### Features